 Socializing Responses

-In addition to Activity Visibility options, Recollective also allows you to gain more insights by sharing, or socializing responses among participants.
-Recollective is unique in that you can avoid biasing participants responses by requiring that they respond themselves before being able to see other participants responses.
+In addition to Activity Access options, Recollective also allows you to gain more insights by sharing or socializing responses among participants.
+Recollective is unique in that you can avoid biasing participants' responses by requiring that they respond for themselves before being able to see other participants' responses.

-To control if and when responses are socialized, modify the Response Visibility options while adding or editing an Activity from its Activity Setup page.
-A similar control exists in for Discussion Topics as well.
+To control if and when responses are socialized, modify the Activity Behaviour options while adding or editing an Activity from its Activity Setup page.
+A similar control exists for Discussion Topics as well.

-There are three options under Response Visibility while configuring a Standard Activity:
+There are three options under Response Sharing while configuring a Standard Activity and a Journal Activity:

 1. Public: All responses are visible immediately